merenlab/merenlab.org/data/pBI143/index.md

-While this is our raw dataframe that contains all variants from all samples that had at least one variable nucleotide position in the mobA gene, it needs some cleaning.
+While this is our raw data frame that contains all variants from all samples that had at least one variable nucleotide position in the mobA gene, it needs some cleaning.

-For instance, in some samples the mobA gene will have a pretty low coverage to perform a robus analysis of SNV patterns, and such samples should be removed first.
+For instance, in some samples the mobA gene will have a pretty low coverage to perform a robust analysis of SNV patterns, and such samples should be removed first.
 Here are some of the samples that have the lowest coverage values:

 ```python